iwillspeak/feersum/DEVGUIDE.md

  * `src/` - Main compiler source code.
 These projects are packed and publisehd as NuGet packages.
- * `spec/` - Scheme files taht cover compilation use cases.
+ * `spec/` - Scheme files that cover compilation use cases.
 These files are used in two ways: First we parse them and assert that the parser produces the expected syntax tree; secondly we compile them and check that executing them produces the expected output.
 This is mainly driven by **snapshot testing**